220613-pwa-ext/training/project-0/README.md

 ### Endpoint Requirements
 The following endpoints and their respective verbs should support the operations as described.
 In the HTTP response, use appropriate status codes (as specific as possible) and response bodies where applicable.

-- `POST /clients`: Creates a new client
+- `POST /customers`: Creates a new customer
-- `GET /clients`: Gets all clients
+- `GET /customers`: Gets all customers
-- `GET /clients/{client_id}`: Get client with an id of X (if the client exists)
+- `GET /customer/{customer_id}`: Get customer with an id of X (if the customer exists)
-- `PUT /clients/{client_id}`: Update client with an id of X (if the client exists)
+- `PUT /customer/{customer_id}`: Update customer with an id of X (if the customer exists)
-- `DELETE /clients/{client_id}`: Delete client with an id of X (if the client exists)
+- `DELETE /customer/{customer_id}`: Delete customer with an id of X (if the customer exists)
-- `POST /clients/{client_id}/accounts`: Create a new account for a client with id of X (if client exists)
+- `POST /customer/{customer_id}/accounts`: Create a new account for a customer with id of X (if customer exists)
 - These two should be the same endpoint (check for query parameters using ctx.queryParam("amountLessThan") / ctx.queryParam("amountGreaterThan)):
-    - `GET /clients/{client_id}/accounts`: Get all accounts for client with id of X (if client exists)
+    - `GET /customer/{customer_id}/accounts`: Get all accounts for customer with id of X (if customer exists)
-    - `GET /clients/{client_id}/accounts?amountLessThan=2000&amountGreaterThan=400`: Get all accounts for client id of X with balances between 400 and 2000 (if client exists)
+    - `GET /customer/{customer_id}/accounts?amountLessThan=1000&amountGreaterThan=300`: Get all accounts for customer id of X with balances between Y and Z (if customer exists)
-- `GET /clients/{client_id}/accounts/{account_id}`: Get account with id of Y belonging to client with id of X (if client and account exist AND if account belongs to client)
+- `GET /customer/{customer_id}/account/{account_id}`: Get account with id of Y belonging to customer with id of X (if customer and account exist AND if account belongs to customer)
-- `PUT /clients/{client_id}/accounts/{account_id}`: Update account with id of Y belonging to client with id of X (if client and account exist AND if account belongs to client)
+- `PUT /customer/{customer_id}/account/{account_id}`: Update account with id of Y belonging to customer with id of X (if customer and account exist AND if account belongs to customer)
-- `DELETE /clients/{client_id}/accounts/{account_id}`: Delete account with id of Y belonging to client with id of X (if client and account exist AND if account belongs to client)
+- `DELETE /customer/{customer_id}/account/{account_id}`: Delete account with id of Y belonging to customer with id of X (if customer and account exist AND if account belongs to customer)

 ### General Requirements
 - Python
 - Users of the application should be able to interact with it through a RESTful API utilizing HTTP
-- 3 layered architecture
+- 3 layered architecture (n-tiered architecture)
     - Controller (presentation) layer
     - Service (business logic) layer
     - Data Access layer (DAO aka Data Access Object layer)
+- Unit testing
     - 80-90% test coverage for the **service layer** using PyTest
         - Utilize MagicMock in order to mock DAO dependencies
 - Create a SQL script that will create a table schema and populate some data for your application
-- Utilize JDBC in the application for data persistence
+- Utilize Psycopg in the application for data persistence
     - Must utilize the DAO design pattern
     - PostgreSQL